butaixianran/VIdeo_Upscaler_by_GFPGAN/README.md

 When using GFPGAN for the first time, it gonna download some models from github.
 One for `Real-ESRGAN`, others for `GFPGAN`.
 If downloading failed, it will show the downloading link and its target local folder path.
 So you can just manually download these models and put them into the right folder.

 ### Can not find `torchvision.transforms.functional_tensor`
 GFPGAN is based on a project called `basicsr`.
-This project only works with pytorch 1.x.
+This project uses function `torchvision.transforms.functional_tensor` which is removed from torchvision v0.17+.
+So, it only works with pytorch 1.x.
 If you really want to use it with torch 2.x, you can go to basicsr's folder, find `basicsr/data/degradations.py`, replace all `torchvision.transforms.functional_tensor` to `torchvision.transforms.functional`.

+Actually, the source code of `basicsr`, is already changed `torchvision.transforms.functional_tensor` to `torchvision.transforms.functional`, but they didn't update the version number.
+So when we installing `basicsr` with pip, we are installing an old version of `basicsr`.
+If you know how to work with python environment, you can install `basicsr` from its github source code, which will work with torch 2.x.